materiaraiding/materiaraiding-old/tea.md

 In this phase, there is **a lot** going on.
 In saying that, depending on which role you are, a lot of these mechanics may not involve you **but it's still good to be aware of them so you are not in anyone's way and do not get hit by something you're not supposed to**.

-I also do not want to clutter this section with toolbox screenshots, so please refer to the actual toolbox for exact positioning throughout this phase.
-Instead, this section will focus on what events occur between each Nisi pass (and of course, if you are new to TEA, I will explain what Nisi is).
+While I will provide general guidelines on positoning, I once again do not want to clutter this section with toolbox screenshots.
+Please refer to the actual toolbox for exact positioning throughout this phase.

 ### Intro: Before First Nisi Pass